redwoudt/GameMap/README.md

 The following changes are at the front:
 * GameMap2DArray and GameMapGraph classes shared duplicate code, which should be moved into the parent.
 * DataConverter.cpp - there is duplicate code for the different file formats, especially around header parsing.
 This should be moved into a shared function(s)
+* I would review the uint8_t size limit placed on coordinates when serializing some of the binary formats.
+This should be reviewed in the context of how big the height and widht can be against the compression trade-offs.
+The same applies to the unordered_map's key being a 64-bit combination of the x and y coordinates for the Graph random generation.

 ###How close do you think this is to what you would call "perfect" code, on a scale of 1 to 10
 I think the structure of the good is great (close to 10), due to the following reasons: